Cuba: Emigration

 Cuba's "Special Period" saw the country relying heavily on foreign tourism and the earnings of nationals working abroad.
-The pandemic, however, severely affected this revenue stream, decreasing the number of tourists by 75% in 2020.
+The 2020 pandemic, however, severely affected this revenue stream, decreasing the number of tourists by 75% in 2020.
 Monetary reforms in 2021 introduced shocks of inflation, further exacerbating the country's food scarcity and boosting the black market's prominence.
 Despite the increasing hardships, the Cuban spirit remains resilient.
 Access to the internet since 2018 and widespread use of social media have fueled calls for political and economic liberalization.
 The power of the internet was evident during the Cuban protests of 2021, which were promptly suppressed by the police, with many prominent artists and bloggers detained.

 As of 2013 the top emigration destinations were the United States, Spain, Italy, Puerto Rico, and Mexico.
-Following a tightening of U.S. sanctions and damage to the tourist industry by the COVID-19 pandemic, emigration has accelerated.
-In 2022, more than 2% of the population (almost 250,000 Cubans out of 11 million) migrated to the United States, and thousands more went to other countries, a number "larger than the 1980 Mariel boatlift and the 1994 Cuban rafter crisis combined", which were Cuba's previous largest migration events.
-Emigration has continued into the 2020s, with the national population dipping below 10 million for the first time since 1980 in 2025.
-This signifies a 13% loss of population since 2012, when the Cuban population peaked at 11.2 million.